 The average cost of a child custody lawyer is $21,500 according to LegalMatch .
-Child custody lawyer fees ranged from $3,000 – $40,000 in the US for 2019. *Disclaimer – This is not an actual quote.
+Child custody lawyer fees ranged from $3,000 – $40,000 in the US. *Disclaimer – This is not an actual quote.
 If you need an experienced child custody lawyer contact Canterbury Law Group to start your initial consultation.

 Child custody cases can be one of the most unpleasant situations parents and their children will face., In addition to the impactful and emotional costs, it also can be financially costly.
 Usually, depending on the type of the custody dispute, a child custody dispute can cost anywhere from $3,000 upwards of $40,000.